In today’s post, we will be discussing tips on how you can rank higher on Amazon while increasing your sales at the same time.

 Performance is measured by CTR (click-through-rate in search result), CR (conversion rate on the product page), and especially sales.
 These are significant KPIs for Amazon as they represent the steps that users need to take to buy a product.

-As usual, if you liked this post or have any doubts about it, feel free to leave a question down below!
+As usual, if you have any doubts, feel free to leave a question down below!